Atharva-Vijay-Khade/CoviHelp/README.md

 ## License

-This project is licensed under the [@MIT License](https://github.com/Atharva-Vijay-Khade/CoviHelp/blob/main/LICENSE) - see the LICENSE.md file for details
+This project is licensed under the [MIT License](https://github.com/Atharva-Vijay-Khade/CoviHelp/blob/main/LICENSE) - see the LICENSE.md file for details